Saiaditya26122006/Student-Club-Hub/docs/FEATURES.md

-# ClubHub Features Documentation
+# Student Club-Hub Features Documentation

 ## Overview

-ClubHub is a comprehensive event management system designed for college clubs.
+Student Club-Hub is a comprehensive event management system designed for college clubs.
 It provides two distinct user experiences: one for club leaders and one for participants.

 ---